mmariani/jdocman/TUTORIAL.md

 JQM can be used in two ways: traditional multiple HTML files, or single HTML file with multiple pages inside - which is what we do.

-If you look at the [index.html](https://github.com/nexedi/taskman/blob/tutorial/index.html) file, there are many <section data-role="page"> elements.
+If you look at the [index.html](https://github.com/nexedi/taskman/blob/tutorial/index.html) file, there are many &lt;section data-role="page"&gt; elements.
 If this had been a plain web application, with no jQuery Mobile, each of the sections would be in a separate HTML file.